 Their vengeance is their food and they prefer letting the object of their hatred live a long life of torment and suffering instead of killing them immediately.

 They inflict a terrible curse on the people or places that they haunt.
 This curse can be transmitted to others through contact with a contagious disease, creating a circle of death or destruction that is far more devastating than any ordinary ghost.

-There is some misunderstanding about Onryo that they are only female ones with black long hair exists as Onryo.
+There is some misunderstanding about Onryo that they are only female ones with black long hair that exists as Onryo.
 Wrong.
-There are many Onryo who is male and it seems like the greater the position he had had while he was alive, the greater the curse and the disaster.
+There are many Onryo who are male and it seems like the greater the position he had had while he was alive, the greater the curse and the disaster.

-Perhaps male grudge can be greater than female one because they put importance on honor.
+Perhaps male grudge can be greater than female ones because they put importance on honor.
 Let us introduce you three most famous male Onryo, who are believed to haunt us even today.

 He was selected as Minister of the Right (high-rank official) by Emperor Uda while he was an excellent scholar.

 However, within the abdication of Emperor Uda, Michizane’s position became increasingly vulnerable.
 The political enemy Fujiwara Tokihira forced him to leave Heian-kyo (Present Kyoto) to Kyusyu Dazaifu, way far from the capital and died indignantly.